desmondyayra/vals_day_event_manual/docs/01-setup.md

 Ideally, we are assuming that you have already installed Visual Studio Code and the Live Server extension for VS code.
 If not, you can download Visual Studio Code from [here](https://code.visualstudio.com/download) and the Live Server extension from [here](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).

-If you don't want to go through that process, then you can use the following CodeSandBox link to run the code in your browser: (https://codesandbox.io/p/sandbox/y98d8z?file=%2Fsrc%2Findex.html).
-You're going to want to press on the green button that says "Fork and Run" and login into your account if needed.
+You can run the code directly in your browser using the following CodeSandbox link: (https://codesandbox.io/p/sandbox/gdzlzh?file=%2Fsrc%2Fstyles.css%3A14%2C18).
+If you don’t have a CodeSandbox account, you’ll need to create one.
+To edit the code, click the Fork button at the top right of the window to create your own copy and start coding!

 # Setting Up on Visual Studio Code